---

 These are not edge cases in obscure usage paths.
 They affect any LangGraph pipeline storing Pydantic models, Enums, or custom classes through checkpointing — which is most production agentic RAG pipelines.

-[Bug #6956](https://github.com/langchain-ai/langgraph/issues/6956) (open, 2026-02-27): `get_state().next` returns an empty tuple `()` after resuming from the first of two `interrupt()` calls in the same node.
+**Human-in-the-loop workflows with chained interrupts are also broken.** [Bug #6956](https://github.com/langchain-ai/langgraph/issues/6956) (open, 2026-02-27): `get_state().next` returns an empty tuple `()` after resuming from the first of two `interrupt()` calls in the same node.
 The graph is still paused — but the snapshot reports it as complete.
 Any code checking `state.next` to determine whether a graph is still running will silently misread a paused graph as finished.
-Human-in-the-loop workflows with chained interrupts are directly affected.
 An agent waiting for human approval may receive a "complete" signal and proceed without it.

 **For LangGraph stateful pipelines:** Treat checkpoint round-trips as lossy for non-primitive types until bugs #6970, #6598, #6718, and #6909 are closed.
 Add explicit checkpoint validation after every `resume` call: